 Per Cal/OSHA regulation, employers shall report any work-related serious injury, illness, or death to Cal/OSHA as soon as practically possible, but not longer than eight hours after the incident.
 Cal/OSHA defines an injury or illness as serious if it:

-- Requires inpatient hospitalization for a period longer than 24 hours, for reasons other than medical observation
+- Requires inpatient hospitalization for reasons other than medical observation or diagnostic testing

 - An employee suffers a loss of any limb of the body

 - An employee suffers any serious degree of permanent disfigurement

 In the event of serious injury, illness, or death:

 - Call the EH&S Emergency Hotline at (650) 725-9999 immediately.
 (During non-business hours, this number will reach a University operator, who will collect incident information and contact EH&S.)

 - The Occupational Health and Safety (OHS) Program staff will take the facts about the incident and the status of the injured employee(s) from the supervisor and/ or the employee(s).

 - The OHS Program staff will report the incident to the Cal/OSHA district office.

 - The supervisor must complete the requisite forms (refer to the table below or contact Risk Management at (650) 723-7400).